LUCIT-Systems-and-Development/unicorn-binance-trailing-stop-loss/bot/README.md

 setup file.
 If you already have an installed Python environment, we recommend [installing via PIP](https://www.lucit.tech/unicorn-binance-trailing-stop-loss.html#installation-and-upgrade) and using the [`UNICORN Binance Trailing Stop Loss CLI`](https://www.lucit.tech/ubtsl-cli.html).

-Please read carefully all provided documentation before using this tool and use it at your own risk!
+Please read carefully all provided [documentation](https://unicorn-binance-trailing-stop-loss.docs.lucit.tech/) and look in the [issues](https://github.com/LUCIT-Systems-and-Development/unicorn-binance-trailing-stop-loss/issues) about known problems before using this tool - you use it at your own risk!

 If you put this bot on a market, you should stop trading manually on this market yourself!